Adalaj Stepwell: History

 The Adalaj stepwell or 'Vav', as it is called in Gujarati, is intricately carved and is five stories deep.
 It was built in 1498.
 An inscription in Sanskrit establishes the history of the Adalaj stepwell found on a marble slab positioned in a recess on the first floor, from the eastern entry to the well.
 It is in the typical style of the Gujarat sultanate, built in 1499 in the reign of Mahmud Begada.

 The Sanskrit inscription in the stepwell describes:

-"Samvat 1555 (1498 AD), month of Magha.
+"Samvat 1555 (1498 AD), month of Magha, Mahmud Padshah being king.